 A retailer must not request historical consumption data from a network provider in relation to a customer without first obtaining verifiable consent from the customer.

-A retailer must retain records of any verifiable consent for at least 2 years.
+A retailer must retain records of any verifiable consent for at least 2 years from the date on which verifiable consent is obtained.

 A retailer may submit a request for historical consumption data to a network provider in relation to a customer by completing an historical consumption data request form and submitting it to the network provider.